There

 cancellation.
 Kentucky Department of Education’s role in teacher loan repayment

-for Federal Student Loan Aid.
+is to answer questions and provide information regarding the programs.
 You may also refer to Loan Repayment Frequently Asked Questions.
 The corresponding regulatory provisions for each program can be found on the right-hand side of the page, under Code of Federal Regulations (CFR).

 It is important to note that a student loan borrower's forgiveness program may not be binding in some circumstances and could be rescinded.